okta/okta-idx-java/README.md

 In most cases, you won't need to build the SDK from source.
 If you want to build it yourself, clone the repo and run `mvn install`.

+By default, the Cucumber Integration Tests are run on Maven builds (see [here](direct-auth-samples/pom.xml)).
+If you wish to skip these Cucumber integration tests, simply disable the associated maven profile using `mvn clean install -P '!cucumber-it'`

 ## Contributing

 We are happy to accept contributions and PRs!
 Please see the [contribution guide](CONTRIBUTING.md) to understand how to structure a contribution.